-These are supervised practical activities on slaughterhouses.
+These are supervised practical activities on slaughterhouses and other food premises.

 Students, accompanied by a teacher or an Official Inspector, take part in relevant official inspection activities and verification of HACCP system.
 Students must abide by all rules and confidentiality policy in place at the host company.